GSB TEACHING FACULTY

 Co Artistic Director

 Emily Maye Abshere started ballet with the Goleta School of Ballet (GVCC School of Ballet) at age 3 in the school's first year.
-Emily danced with the Goleta School of Ballet and Goleta Ballet Theatre through high school and trained with private coach Maria Vegh as well as attended the DanceAspen Summer School, Milwaukee Ballet School, and the Joffrey Ballet School.
-While in College she studies at STEPS in New York City, Barnard College and Dance Arts Academy in Los Angeles.
-Emily is a full-time member of the teaching staff for Goleta School of Ballet and Goleta Ballet Theatre since 2006.
+She trained with private coach Maria Vegh as well as attended the DanceAspen Summer School, Milwaukee Ballet School, and the Joffrey Ballet School all while at the Goleta School of Ballet.
+In college, Emily studied in New York City at Barnard College and STEPS and at Dance Arts Academy in Los Angeles.
+Emily became a full-time member of the teaching staff for Goleta School of Ballet and Goleta Ballet Theatre in 2006.

 Gina DeAngelo joined the teaching staff at the Goleta School of Ballet in 1994.
 Gina trained under full scholarship with the Joffrey School of Ballet in New York.
 She later studied with Maggie Black, also in NYC.
 She danced professionally with Valerie Huston Dance Theatre and the Santa Barbara Ballet Theatre.
 While working in her sister's company, Ballet DeAngelo, located in New York City, she toured with them extensively throughout Europe and Cuba.